What is the Live Literature Programme?

 Authors!
 Are you interested in carrying out Live Literature sessions?
 Find out how to apply

 Do you already have Live Literature sessions?
-Find an author for your event on our database
+Find an author for your event in our directory

 Get in touch